Appfluence Priority Matrix Review – Windows

 Priority Matrix User Interface

-The user interface is pretty much as would expect in this tool.
+The user interface is pretty much as you would expect in this tool.
+From the onset, it is clear that this software has undergone various software testing procedures such as a webui test to ensure that it is fully functioning.
 The left side of the main window is devoted to big picture elements such as changing the viewing panel and main projects listings.
-The centre contains the task listings and the right side the details of the tasks.
+The centre contains the task listings and the right side features the details of the tasks.

 The User interface of Priority Matrix